KTanAug21/fly.io-livewire-snippets/README.md

 ## Replacing Polling
 In the early version of the ArticleTable.php, data accumulation was done through periodically calling the nextPageData method through Livewire:poll.

 Polling aimlessly for more data is a bit extravagant, and will definitely take too much space in our client devices in no time.

 To fix this, let's add a direction to our request for "data allowance".
 Every time our users clicks on Next Page button, that's the time when we ask for more data allowance by calling nextPageData.

+# Delayed Display of Isolated PDFs with Fly-replay and Livewire!

+Running global instances of our Laravel applications allows us to reduce geographical latency for users across different regions.
+But with it comes the responsibility of addressing regional-isolation of not only data, but files as well.

+In [this article](/laravel-bytes/displaying-fly-replay-livewire/) we address file isolation by talking with the right regional instance using fly-replay.
+We also add a cherry on top with the use of Livewire's `wire:init` directive to improve loading of pages displaying PDF files.

+## Relevant files
+1. We've added routes to a documents module in [`web.php`](https://github.com/KTanAug21/fly.io-livewire-snippets/blob/master/routes/web.php)
+2. The [Documents controller](https://github.com/KTanAug21/fly.io-livewire-snippets/blob/master/routes/web.php), Documents view page listing our available PDFs and iframe to display a PDF.